Odwalla-J/ODCON/README.md

 # Changelog

 V1.1

-  -PostLaunchFixes folder added with containing several printable updates for the ODCON.
+ - PostLaunchFixes folder added with containing several printable updates for the ODCON.
 	 - Lightweight slide added to improve rapid-fire slide return
-    - SlideFix 1 & 2 added
-      - The SlideFix 1 rail can be epoxied to the interior of the rear of the slide
+	 - SlideFix 1 rail can be epoxied to the interior of the rear of the slide
 	 - SlideFix 2 can be epoxied laying flat against the corner of the shoulder behind the solenoid
 	 - WiiCamAdapter is a modified version of Discord user SamRevolt's IR sensor mount

 Documentation regarding these fixes will be added shortly.